C++ Vector crbegin

 Return value

-It returns constant reverse iterator pointing to the reverse beginning of the container.
+It provides a constant reverse iterator that points to the reverse start of the container.

 Example 1